Episode Four [Preview]

 “Boris?”
 Juliana whispered from her bed.
 “You must tell Kasimira—”

-“-Sleep, my love.”
-Boris held her cold hands and longed to take her place.
+“-Sleep, my love,” he held her cold hands in his and longed to take her place.
 “Don’t leave this world distressed.”

 “You must tell Kasi,” she struggled to lift her head.